Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null Googled ""Hypalon Glue"" and among others, TotalBoat Thixo Flex Thickened Flexible Epoxy Adhesive showed up... does it really work on Hypalon?
+Q: Googled ""Hypalon Glue"" and among others, TotalBoat Thixo Flex Thickened Flexible Epoxy Adhesive showed up... does it really work on Hypalon?
 Actually need to glue the Hyapalon tube to the plastic transom of my dink.

 4 years ago